Tips for international postdocs on finding funding for your research

 2) Search a funding database for postdoctoral fellowship opportunities in your field of study.
 There are literally thousands of research funding opportunities for scientists, some of which are specifically for researchers at the postdoctoral career stage.
 No one knows your research area better than you, so the best way for you to find appropriate support is to search a database of funding opportunities using keywords that are relevant to your research project.

-Vanderbilt University subscribes to a funding database called SPIN.
-All Vanderbilt faculty, postdocs, and students have access to SPIN, and you can even set up a profile and receive alerts when new funding opportunities arise in your field.
+Vanderbilt University subscribes to two funding database called SPIN and GrantForward.
+All Vanderbilt faculty, postdocs, and students have access to SPIN and GrantForward, and you can even set up a profile and receive alerts when new funding opportunities arise in your field.
+The links to these databases are available on the Research Development & Support website.

 One of the major advantages of using a funding database is that they contain funding opportunities from both government agencies and private organizations.
 Private non-profit scientific foundations, such as American Heart Association and American Cancer Society, do not always have the strict citizenship requirements that many federal grants do.
 These organizations are a good place to start in your search for funding, and these opportunities will be included in your database search results.